Gisborne suburb profile

 Gisborne rental market trends

-The rental market in Gisborne has experienced moderate growth, with house rents increasing by 5.9% over the past year to $630 per week.
-Unit rents have seen a more significant rise of 14.9%, reaching $500 per week.
-This growth reflects the suburb's appeal, driven by its blend of rural charm and accessibility to Melbourne, making it an attractive option for both renters and investors.
+The rental market in Gisborne has experienced notable growth, with house rents increasing by 7.7% over the past year to $630 per week, while unit rents have surged 12.4% to $500 per week.
+This upward trend reflects strong demand and the suburb's appeal as a desirable location for both renters and investors seeking a balance of lifestyle and investment potential.

 Suburbs near Gisborne